OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

         self.driver.fdcv = [0.1,0.1]

 .. note::
-   The default values of fdcv are set to 0.01.
+   The default values of *fdcv* are set to 0.01.
 This may be too large for some problems and will manifest itself by converging to a value that is not the minimum.
 It is important to evaluate the scale of the objective function around the optimum so that these can be chosen well.

-When using NEWSUMT, you should define which constraints are linear.
-This is done using the integer array, *ilin*.
-This array designates whether each constraint is linear.
-A value of 0 indicates that that constraint is non-linear while a value of 1 indicates that that constraint is linear.
+When using NEWSUMT, you should specify which constraints are linear.
+Use the integer array *ilin* to designate whether a constraint is linear.
+A value of 0 indicates that that constraint is non-linear, while a value of 1 indicates that that the constraint is linear.

 .. testcode:: NEWSUMT_show

     map(self.driver.add_constraint, ['driving_sim.stroke < driving_sim.bore',